 In almost every case the laws are based on the weight of the vehicle being towed.
 And in some states there are other special requirements over an above the initial weight requirement.

 Over the years I have used several of the different vendors products, from Brake Buddy to others made by the big name companies.
-Finding out the laws for each state has always been somthting of a chore until recently.

 Finding out the laws for each state has always been something of a chore for me until recently.
 I found a link to a Brake Buddy site that has a great map of the US and data that lists the requirements for Supplemental Braking systems in all of the US states and in Canada.

-I suggest that you go to the link, read it, study it, and know the laws you need to comply with as you travel the country with your tow car following behind.
+I suggest that you go to the link, read it, study it, and know the laws you need to comply with as you travel the country with your tow car following safely behind.

 Brake Buddy Stealth Braking